 First, they are lighter, airier and more natural looking, which has broad and enduring appeal.

 Second, they are much less likely to be combined with busy earthy granite and tile which is what made the dated warm wood kitchens and made them so heavy and hard to live with.

 In the nicest current wood stained kitchens, there is a beautiful balance of natural wood tones and crisp white.

 Here’s the pretty butler’s pantry from the same kitchen below.

 Because of technological improvements, wood finishes don’t yellow the way the old lacquers and alkyds did.
 These new natural wood tones are not just a passing trend, but a new classic.
-They are prettier because you can clear coat them without creating a warmer yellow cast so that the wood looks as fresh as when it was cut.
+They are prettier because you can clear coat them without creating a warmer yellow cast.
+This allows the wood to look as fresh as when it was cut.

-It’s the same with the current natural unstained oak floors.
+It’s the same with the current natural, unstained oak floors.
 They are just as classic and neutral as a pale maple or medium brown walnut.
-It’s when they are grayed or overly rustic that they are more faddish and eventually dated.
+It’s when they are grayed or overly rustic that they become more of a fad and eventually dated.

 I don’t think the gold, orange and red wood stains of decades past will have time in the trend spotlight again anytime soon, but unstained wood has enduring appeal, it feels fresh and modern.